IreneeeH/Letters_in_Frankenstein/README.md

-# The Frequency of the Letter e/E in Mary Shelley's Frankenstein
+# The Distribution of the Letter e/E in Mary Shelley's Frankenstein

 ## Overview